 Citizenship Cost

 As mentioned above, donating to the Antigua and Barbuda NDF is the most affordable route to obtain citizenship.
-The minimum contribution amount is $100,000, which makes it the most affordable option available across all of the Caribbean citizenship programs.
+The Antigua and Barbuda investment authority requires a minimum contribution amount of $100,000, which makes it the most affordable option available across all of the Caribbean citizenship programs.

-The table below outlines the costs associated with making a donation to the National Development Fund in Antigua and Barbuda.
+The table below outlines the costs associated with making a donation to the National Development Fund in Antigua.
 As you will see, the contribution amount and government processing fees can vary depending on the number of applicants.
 In addition to the minimum contribution and processing fees, you will need to pay due diligence fees and passport fees.

 Number of Applicants